 6) Berlin Ick Liebe Dir

 Berlin Ick Liebe Dir is your guide for the German capital.
-Here you can find interesting tips for restaurants, exciting bars and clubs, recommendations for the world of culture, creative free-time activities, tips for special spaces, popular events, and more.
+Here you can find interesting tips for restaurants, exciting bars, and clubs, recommendations for the world of culture, creative free-time activities, tips for special spaces, popular events, and more.

 Hauptstadtmuttis (capital city moms) are cool, sexy, stylish, and different.
 With their sophisticated outfits, clever business ideas, and unusual life concepts, they can surprise us every day.
 They represent a modern generation of mothers who manage to combine family, career, and style.
 Since motherhood is such a wonderfully complex affair, Hauptstadtmuttis accompany and guide expectant moms through pregnancy, inspires them, gives tips on getting back to work, recommends the most beautiful travel destinations for families, gives beauty tips, and more.

-If you’re curious about the forgotten history of Berlin, its streets, and districts, Kreuzberged is a blog where you can easily spend hours reading through its archives.
+If you’re curious about the forgotten history of Berlin, its streets, and its districts, Kreuzberged is a blog where you can easily spend hours reading through its archives.
 With a motto, “Everything You Never Knew You Wanted to Know About Berlin”, she’s been writing about Berlin’s less-known corners and history since 2008.
-Now offering books, audio tours that can help you get to know the city better, this blog by a Polish woman living in Berlin since 2003 is one not to be missed.
+Now offering books, and audio tours that can help you get to know the city better, this blog by a Polish woman living in Berlin since 2003 is one not to be missed.

 9) I Heart Berlin

 I Heart Berlin team describes the capital as unique, obnoxious, insane, edgy, and seductive.
 They think, “It’s a vibrant playground for all kinds of ideas and identities.
 It’s a place where you can be who you want to be, try new things, reinvent yourself, and have fresh experiences that you wouldn’t have otherwise.”
-They aim to portray the distinct spirit of the city and help readers find unique locations, attend suitable events, meet the right people, and discover the side of Berlin that would fulfil all of their dreams.
+They aim to portray the distinct spirit of the city and help readers find unique locations, attend suitable events, meet the right people, and discover the side of Berlin that would fulfill all of their dreams.
 Founded in 2007, they have a long history of chronicling the city’s ongoings, including all of its changes.

 10) Notes of Berlin

 Are you curious about what makes a metropolis tick?
 What are the many different people that call it home like?
 What brings them together and makes them happy?
 What do they fear?
 What are they looking for and missing, what do they yearn for, and what personal tales and destinies do they have to share?
 Do you want to get a sense of the capital’s personality?
-Then you need to visit Notes of Berlin (or follow them on instagram).
+Then you need to visit Notes of Berlin (or follow them on Instagram).
 Since 2010, the founder walks around the city with a camera and captures notes and letters left in public places.
-These notes are not only information carriers but they also demonstrate social reality an accurately capture the city’s tone.
-The notes are as direct, loud, artistic, tolerant, freedom-loving, eccentric, lonely and romantic as the people who live here.
+These notes are not only information carriers but also demonstrate the social reality and accurately capture the city’s tone.
+The notes are as direct, loud, artistic, tolerant, freedom-loving, eccentric, lonely, and romantic as the people who live here.
 Notes of Berlin is a sneak peek into the daily culture of Berlin in its purest form.